 MT: When did you first start living an ethical + eco-friendly lifestyle?

-About 10 years ago, I came across the Slow Food Movement, which passionately promotes, GM free, organic, natural products.
+About 10 years ago, I came across the Slow Food Movement, which passionately promotes, GM-free, organic, natural products.

-Ones that come from small farms and made by real people.
+Ones that come from small farms and are made by real people.
 And food like that is not ‘fast’ in any sense of the word, it takes time and effort.
-After that, my awareness has shifted and I applied slow and graduate changes.
+After that, my awareness shifted and I applied slow and graduate changes.

 Another big shift in our lives started when our daughter, Maya was born 5 years ago.

 Having a small baby makes you notice all the pointless and useless stuff that is being pushed upon new parents, and then eventually just end up in a landfill.
 From one day to another, you get to see more and more and more stuff, that just get wasted produced, transported and sold with using finite resources.

 Just so that we can buy it, and shortly realise that we don’t even need it.
 The linear economy is pointless and only promotes short-term growth, without caring about its long-term effects.

 MT: How did you come up with the idea of a business like yours?